 Year 1 (Level 4)

-This module is designed as an introduction for students exploring their creativity through developing their own fictional writing.
-It will enable them to improve their own creative and critical skills, to learn how to express observations, experience and perceptions in the written form, whilst at the same time developing evaluative skills.
-The module will encourage students to be creative and imaginative in their thinking, as well as focusing on key aspects of fictional writing through a series of practical exercises.
-We will discuss point of view, characterisation, dialogue, plot, setting and other aspects of the fiction writer’s craft in relation to students’ own work and the work of published authors.
-This will introduce students to a varied range of approaches to literature/writing/creativity that focus on the text from a writer’s creatively-critical perspective.
-The module will thus engage directly with some of the key issues in the study of the production of fictional texts.
+This module is designed as an introduction for students exploring their creativity through developing their own fictional writing and studying exemplary works in the short form.
+It will enable students to improve their own creative and critical skills, and to learn how to express observations, experiences and perceptions in the form of prose fiction, whilst at the same time developing evaluative skills.
+It will focus on key tents of fictional writing through analysis of texts and by associated practical exercises.
+We will discuss such key topics as point of view, characterisation, dialogue, plot, setting and other aspects of the fiction writer’s craft in relation to students’ own work and the work of published authors.
+The key skills of researching, drafting, revising and editing will be stressed throughout.

 This module is designed as an introduction for students into the various techniques and strategies of rhetorical writing.
 It will begin by looking at examples of rhetorical writing from past and present, with an intention to examine and analyse how they work and what they are trying to achieve.
 Students will then explore how best to develop specific pieces of writing that are intended to persuade, cajole, and seduce the reader for particular reasons and in order to achieve specific effects.
 The intention all the while is for their writing to be professional, polished, and always suitable to the subject matter.

-This module is designed to enable students to work with non-fictional writings, and to learn how to express observations, experience and perceptions in the written form.
-The module is also intended to develop students’ creative and critical skills in tandem, understanding how to read and interpret writing as much as to produce it.
-As such students will be introduced to a varied range of approaches to non-fictional forms.
+This module is designed to enable students to work with non-fictional writings, and to learn how to express experiences and perceptions within some of the key strands of this written form (e.g. the memoir, the themed personal essay, the interview-based portrait of a person or research-based portrait of a place etc.) The module is also intended to develop students’ creative and critical skills in tandem, understanding how to read and interpret writing as well as how to produce it.
+As such, students will be introduced to a varied range of approaches to non-fictional styles.
 Most work will be done in workshop groups, graduating to the production of independent pieces of non-fiction.

 Year 2 (Level 5)